Neural engineering: Neuromodulation

-Neuromodulation aims to treat disease or injury by employing medical device technologies that would enhance or suppress activity of the nervous system with the delivery of pharmaceutical agents, electrical signals, or other forms of energy stimulus to re-establish balance in impaired regions of the brain.
+Neuromodulation in medicine (known as neurotherapy) aims to treat disease or injury by employing medical device technologies that would enhance or suppress activity of the nervous system with the delivery of pharmaceutical agents, electrical signals, or other forms of energy stimulus to re-establish balance in impaired regions of the brain.
+Five neuromodulation domains constitute this subfield of neural engineering that uses engineering techniques to repair or enhance neural system activity: "light therapy", "photobiomodulation", a group of techniques within "transcranial electric current" and "transcranial magnetic field" stimulations, "acoustic photonic intellectual neurostimulation" (APIN), "low-frequency sound stimulations", including "vibroacoustic therapy" and "rhythmic auditory stimulation".
+A review of scientific literature (2024) identifies hypotheses on etiology of different non-invasive neuromodulation techniques.
+The analysis of these data and the mother-fetus neurocognitive model give insight into the origin of natural neuromodulation during pregnancy.

 Researchers in this field face the challenge of linking advances in understanding neural signals to advancements in technologies delivering and analyzing these signals with increased sensitivity, biocompatibility, and viability in closed loops schemes in the brain such that new treatments and clinical applications can be created to treat those with neural damage of various kinds.
 Neuromodulator devices can correct nervous system dysfunction related to Parkinson's disease, dystonia, tremor, Tourette's, chronic pain, OCD, severe depression, and eventually epilepsy.

 Neuromodulation is appealing as treatment for varying defects because it focuses in on treating highly specific regions of the brain only, contrasting that of systemic treatments that can have side effects on the body.
 Neuromodulator stimulators such as microelectrode arrays can stimulate and record brain function and with further improvements are meant to become adjustable and responsive delivery devices for drugs and other stimuli.

+Neuromodulation is often seen as an alternative to long term drug therapy when treating chronic or long-term conditions.
+The most common type is spinal cord stimulation, where electrical current is run through the dorsal column of the spinal cord which causes a change in the action potential across membranes in the epidural space.
+In the beginning this was exclusively used in conjunction with the gate-control theory, but more recently researchers proposed several alternative potential mechanisms.
+This type of treatment best serves those with chronic neuropathic pain who have exhausted other options, because this does not cure any pain but rather seeks to minimize it.
+It also only is used for treatment of those whose pain scale is above a 5 on a 1-10 scale regularly due to the incredibly invasive nature of the procedure and its limiting effects on future medical procedures.
+The variation in therapy exists in the variation of waveforms, with an option between feeling a tingling sensation or not.